This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Nutrition

-About Megan
+Megan

-Megan is a nutritionist who helps women 35+ lose weight sustainably.
+Megan is a nutritionist who coaches women 35+ lose weight sustainably.
 She is the author of the Low Calorie Cookbook, fitness instructor, host of the Dish On Ditching Diets Podcast and creator of Skinny Fitalicious where you get lighter, higher protein recipes.
 Follow Megan on Facebook, Pinterest, YouTube and Instagram for the latest updates.

 5 from 1 vote (1 rating without comment)

-1. RSN says
+1. RSN says:

 I’m so glad to have come across your blog!
 So many food sites claim to be healthy and then you look at the ingredients and it’s a ton of butter, sugar, salt, etc. I just don’t understand how they get away with it.
 I love that your recipes have natural and genuinely healthy ingredients and I’m excited to start going through and trying a bunch of them out!

-2. Michelle says
+2. Michelle says:

 Hi!
 I’m allergic to almonds, so I can’t use almond flour.
 Have you found anything that might be a good substitute?
 Maybe chickpea flour?